Bellman function for Hardy's inequality over dyadic trees

-is concave. \proof We will compute the eigenvalues of the Hessian Matrix $\mathcal H (\mathcal B)$.
-We will compute the actual $4 \times 4$ Hessian matrix (without reducing it to a $2 \times 2$ matrix) because the computation can be useful to compute the eigenvectors which may be useful to study the property of the diffusions we are considering.\\ The first order derivatives are
+is concave. \end{Lem} \begin{proof} We will compute the eigenvalues of the Hessian Matrix $\mathcal H (\mathcal B)$.
+We will compute the actual $4 \times 4$ Hessian matrix (without reducing it to a $2 \times 2$ matrix), because the computation can be useful to compute the eigenvectors, which may be useful to study the properties of some of the stochastic processes associated to the problem.\\ In the following equations we omit writing the dependence of the derivatives from the variables $(F,f,A,v)$ to simplify the notations.
+The first order derivatives are

-The second order derivatives make up the rows of the Hessian matrix $\mathcal H \mathcal B$.\\ The first row is
+The second order derivatives make up the rows of the Hessian matrix $\mathcal H(\mathcal B)$.\\ The first row is

 The second row is

 The third row is

 The fourth row is